-To set up SSH keys in advance of your first simulation run, type in a terminal window:
+To set up SSH keys in advance of your first simulation run, in a terminal window enter the following:

 Message Passing Interface (MPI) Software in the CAD Compute Cluster: ANSYS

 A Message Passing Interface (MPI) is an application bundled with ANSYS.
-It handles functions that enable parts of a parallel program to communicate at a high-level with the underlying mechanisms of the host cluster, to perform such tasks as launching jobs, disk input and output, and exchanging information between distributed memories.
-Two flavours of MPI are bundled with ANSYS: Intel- and IBM-based.
-The Intel version is the default.
+It handles functions that enable parts of a parallel program to communicate at a high-level with the underlying mechanisms of the host cluster.
+MPI can perform such tasks as launching jobs, disk input and output, and exchanging information between distributed memories.
+Two flavours of MPI are bundled with ANSYS: Intel- and Microsoft-based.
+The Intel version is the default for Linux operating systems.

-.. it is possible to test MPI function using the following utility command:
+You can test MPI functionality using the following utility command:

-The output will be written to your screen as shown in Figure 3 and an mpitest.out file will be written to your working directory.
+The output will be displayed on your screen, as shown in Figure 3, and an mpitest.out file will be written to your working directory.

-Figure 3.
-Testing the Message Passing Interface software for both Intel and IBM versions.
+Figure 3: Testing the Message Passing Interface Software

-To see if the MPI environment variable has been set, type the command:
+To see if the MPI environment variable has been set, enter the following:

 $ env |grep -i mpi (to isolate your search to the MPI environment variable MPI_ROOT)